welkineins/tool-list/README.md

 - [Sentry](https://getsentry.com/welcome/) - Sentry surfaces these errors, helps you gauge severity and frequency, and then gives you the information necessary to fix them quickly.
 - [Skylight](https://www.skylight.io) - Skylight reports 95th percentile response times everywhere, giving you an accurate sense of what your customers are experiencing.
 It's performance data grounded in reality, not wishful thinking.
 - [pingdom](http://tools.pingdom.com/fpt/) - Pingdom Website Speed Test.
 Enter a URL to test the load time of that page, analyze it and find bottlenecks.
+- [Monit](https://mmonit.com/monit/) - With all features needed for system monitoring and error recovery.
+It's like having a watchdog with a toolbox on your server

 ## Logging
 - [fluentd](http://www.fluentd.org/) - Fluentd is an open source data collector for unified logging layer.
 Fluentd allows you to unify data collection and consumption for a better use and understanding of data.